Trump's $2,000 checks stall in Senate as GOP blocks vote

 Liberal senators led by Bernie Sanders of Vermont who support the relief aid are blocking action on the defense bill until a vote can be taken on Trump's demand for $2,000 for most Americans.

-"The working class of this country today faces more economic desperation than at any time since the Great Depression of the 1930s," Sanders said as he also tried to force a vote on the relief checks.
+"The working class of this country today faces more economic desperation than at any time since the Great Depression of the 1930s," Sanders said.
 "Working families need help now."
-But McConnell objected a second time.
+He also tried to force a vote on the relief checks, but McConnell objected a second time.

 The GOP blockade is causing turmoil for some as the virus crisis worsens nationwide and Trump amplifies his unexpected demands.